-The Local time offset from UTC (Greenwich Mean Time) in hours.
+The LOCAL TIME OFFSET FROM UTC setting is used to specify the local time zone offset from UTC (Greenwich Mean Time) in hours.
 Time zones in the eastern hemisphere have positive values; time zones in the western hemisphere have negative values.
 A value of zero causes the relay to use UTC for local time.
 This setting has two uses.
 When the system RTC is synchronized with a communications protocol providing only local time or it is free-running, the offset setting is used to calculate UTC from the local time these provide.
-When the RTC is synchronized with a communications protocol providing only UTC (such as PTP or SNTP), the time offset setting is used to determine local time from the UTC provided.
+When the RTC is synchronized with a communications protocol providing only local time or it is free-running, the offset setting is used to calculate UTC (such as PTP or SNTP), the time offset setting is used to determine local time from the UTC provided.
 PTP ALTERNATE_TIME_OFFSET_INDICATOR TLVs are not used to calculate local time.
 When a communications protocol other than PTP provides UTC to local time offset (meaning IRIG-B), that offset is used instead of the local time and daylight time settings.